 Wake Forest is a medium-sized town located in the state of North Carolina.
 With a population of 38,199 people and eight constituent neighborhoods, Wake Forest is the 28th largest community in North Carolina.
-Much of the housing stock in Wake Forest was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Wake Forest economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Wake Forest, where the median household income is $80,978.00.
+There's nothing like the smell of a brand new house, and in Wake Forest, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Wake Forest, and putting down their money on brand new construction.
+Wake Forest’s real estate is, on average, some of the newest in the nation.
+Wake Forest does seem to be experiencing an influx of affluent people, because the median household income is $80,978.00.

 Wake Forest real estate is some of the most expensive in North Carolina, although Wake Forest house values don't compare to the most expensive real estate in the U.S.

 Wake Forest is a decidedly white-collar town, with fully 90.22% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wake Forest is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Wake Forest who work in management occupations (16.03%), sales jobs (12.88%), and office and administrative support (11.74%).

 Also of interest is that Wake Forest has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 11.15% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.